 Patios de Cafayate, Cafayate

 This charming 30-room boutique hotel is situated on the property of the El Esteco winery.
 Manicured grounds hug the hotel’s colonial architecture, while vineyards drape the surrounding hills.
 Rich in culture, wine and tradition, Patios de Cafayate Hotel embraces spectacular views of the Calchaquíes Valleys’ vineyards and offers guests extensive gardens and colonial patios.
 View hotel website »

 Hotel Legado Mitico, Salta

 Located in Salta’s historic centre, this former mansion has been painstakingly restored into a charming 11-room inn.
 The property’s spacious, comfortable rooms are perfectly complemented by warm and welcoming common areas and décor carefully selected for its cultural significance in the region.
 View hotel website »

 El Manantial Del Silencio, Purmamarca

 The vibrant and stylish El Manantial Del Silencio, built with natural, local materials, is infused with the traditional colonial spirit of this lively area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine by a famed Argentinean chef.
 The outdoor pool is immersed in the relaxing oasis of lush greenery that surrounds the property.
 View hotel website »

 The daily bike rides will average roughly 40 km (25 mi.).
-Your guides always have some extra optional rides if you want more.
-Some optional afternoon hiking is offered as a way to explore the coloured canyons.
+Your guides always have some extra optional rides if you’re wanting more.
+An optional afternoon hike is offered as a way to explore the coloured Purmamarca hills.